gurkenlabs/litiengine-docs/user-interface/# Create a simple HUD.md

     }

 ```
-- its important to know, that the Image files for our BufferdImages can't be recieved from the litidata file, so be sure to provide the complete path in the file system.
+- It's important to know that the Image files for our `BufferedImage`s can't be received from the [game resource file](https://litiengine.com/docs/resource-management/), so be sure to provide the complete path in the file system.

 ## The render methods